 A Journey Continues with The Pilgrimage Chronicles

 Last year, Tor and Siffy Torkildson published The Walkabout Chronicles: Epic Journeys by Foot.
 Large in format with gorgeous cover art by Candace Rose Rardon, it is a tremendous collection of walking adventures throughout the world that has received widespread acclaim.
 This year, I’m honored to be included in the newest volume of the Chronicles series, a collection of 30 essays about pilgrimages of all types, from the pilgrim trails of Europe to the most remote corners of world.
 Contributors include Rheinhold Messner, Arita Baaijens, Pat Morrow, Amy Gigi Alexander, Steven Law, Erin Byrne, Jack Moscrop, and many more.
 The dramatic cover art is by author/explorer Lorie Karnath.
-The Pilgrimage Chronicles will be available from Amazon and IndieBound in November.
+The Pilgrimage Chronicles: Embrace the Quest is now available from Amazon.

 Whether monarchs, monks, philosophers or peasants in their everday lives, they’ve all gone on pilgrimage to find peace, show devotion, search for truth, reconnect with the Universe, pay penance, or seek enlightenment.